 - Right-click on the audio driver and select properties.

 - Go to the Driver tab and select Roll Back Driver.

 How Do I Reinstall My Audio Driver on My HP Laptop?

 Go to Device Manager > Expand your Sound devices > Right-click on the audio output device and select uninstall the device.
-Once uninstalled, go to HP’s website and download the audio driver for your laptop using the model number.
+Once uninstalled, go to HP’s website, download the audio driver for your laptop using the model number and install it.

 How Do You Check if My Audio Drivers Are up to Date?